-Daily monitoring of academic performance and attendance through electronic communication with the schools helps to maintain the players’ focus.
+Daily monitoring of academic performance and attendance through electronic communication with the schools helps maintain the players’ focus.
 Regular performance reports (including notebook checks), tutor availability, and a dedicated computer lab for school work make for a positive and supportive academic environment.
-As well, academic success is regularly celebrated through not only league awards but also monthly Rangers “Academic Player of the Month” awards presented at home games.
+Academic success is regularly celebrated through not only league awards but also monthly Rangers “Academic Player of the Month” awards presented at home games.

 Our players also have access to our Educational Consultant, Dave Tennant.
-Dave currently teaches high school and provides continual assistance to our players in designing programs best suited to their educational needs, registration, long term planning, regular reporting to our players’ families and any other educational requirements they may have.
+Dave assists our players by designing programs best suited to their educational needs.
+He helps with registration, long term planning, reports regularly to players’ families and assists with any academic requirements they may have.

 The Alumni Mentorship Program is one of the many tremendous team and league-wide resources available to Rangers players.
 What makes this program unique is that it connects the current players with team alumni who have been in their shoes.

 Former Rangers captain Ben Fanelli (2009-10, 11-14) and Mark Fraser are the program’s inaugural alumni mentors for the next two seasons.
 As of March 1st, 2021, The Toronto Maple Leafs announced that Fraser will work directly with the players and staff within all MLSE teams as the EDI department looks to further educate and bring positive change within its teams and the community.

 They will regularly be accessible to players on an informal basis, either one-on-one or as a group, and will speak to all players as a team at least three times a season.

 Since overcoming a severe brain injury and graduating from the Ontario Hockey League, Fanelli has found success as a motivational speaker and host of the Heroic Minds podcast while pursuing a master’s degree in Psychology.